Chapter 47: Trials – 160 AK, Late Spring to Late Summer

 “I think,” she gathered her courage, which as quickly dispersed, “I’ll stay out of sight if he appears.
 Someday… have you thanked him for saving your life?
 I should, but…”

-“But…” Dav’d drew out the word, “I still want to punch him, repeatedly, for what he did.
+David drew her close.
+“I still want to beat him, repeatedly, for what he did.
 Yet, I’m also grateful, which leaves me confused.
 Yes, I’ve thanked him.
-I’ve also punched him, but only once.
+And I’ve punched him, but only once.
 It felt… good.
 Perhaps we’ll both just stay out of his way.
 He’ll be leaving soon.”

 It was late summer.
 Blackhawk had sworn he’d be gone before the trials commenced.
 Yet, Caileagh’s – if it could be called that – had already occurred.